spUK2020/wdthecloudforge.github.io/monitoring.md

 Listing all of the logs and metrics involves reviewing the Azure documentation and the corresponding links have been included above for your convenience.

-In this example, we would advocate the following logs and metrics based on both the [Cloud Adoption Framework Landing Zone design](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/) and [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) documentation.

 ### The First Steps

 Considerations:
-- Establish a basline of services based on the User Stories defined previously
+- Establish a baseline of monitoring services based on the relevant User Stories defined previously
 - Consider using tools such as an Azure Monitor Log Analytics workspace as administrative boundaries

 Recommendations: